renatodinizc/dsa_rust/README.md

 ### Bubble Sort

-A straightforward algorithm, Bubble Sort repeatedly compares and swaps adjacent elements if they are in the wrong order.
-Its simplicity makes it suitable for small datasets and educational purposes.
+A simple comparison-based algorithm where each pair of adjacent elements is compared and the elements are swapped if they are not in order.
+It's suitable for small data sets, but inefficient for larger lists due to its O(n²) average and worst-case complexity.

 ### Selection Sort

-This algorithm segments the list into sorted and unsorted parts.
-It continuously removes the smallest element from the unsorted segment and adds it to the sorted one.
-It's easy to understand but less efficient for larger lists.
+This algorithm sorts an array by repeatedly finding the minimum element from the unsorted part and moving it to the beginning.
+Although it has an O(n²) time complexity for all cases, it performs well on small lists.

 ### Insertion Sort

-Highly efficient for small or nearly sorted datasets, Insertion Sort builds the final sorted array one item at a time, offering an intuitive approach to sorting.
+It builds the final sorted array one item at a time, with efficient performance for small data sets.
+This algorithm is adaptive, and its average and worst-case performance is O(n²), making it less efficient for large lists.

 ### Quick Sort

+A highly efficient, divide-and-conquer sorting algorithm.
+It selects a 'pivot' element and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+The sub-arrays are then sorted recursively.
-Quick Sort is a highly efficient, divide-and-conquer algorithm, known for its superior performance with large datasets.
+This algorithm is known for its superior performance with an average and worst-case complexity of O(n log n) and O(n²), respectively.

+### Merge Sort

+Merge Sort is an efficient, stable, comparison-based, divide-and-conquer sorting algorithm.
+Most implementations produce a stable sort, meaning that the implementation preserves the input order of equal elements in the sorted output.
+It is particularly good for large data sets where its O(n log n) time complexity outperforms simpler algorithms like Bubble Sort or Insertion Sort.

 ## Data Structures Implementation